Contractor Management 20 min

 Several lawsuits should make companies think twice before misclassifying contractors.

-• Van Dusen et al v.
-Swift Transportation: This case, which lasted more than nine years, eventually saw Knight-Swift transportation pay out more than $100 million in damages to around 20,000 workers who were found to be misclassified as owner-operators.
-Businesses must consider the financial harm that can arise from a decade-long court case and a nine-figure settlement before treating classification concerns lightly.
+• Van Dusen et al. v.
+Swift Transportation: This case, which lasted more than nine years, eventually saw Knight-Swift Transportation pay out more than $100 million in damages to around 20,000 workers who were found to be misclassified as owner-operators.
+Businesses must consider the financial harm arising from a decade-long court case and a nine-figure settlement before treating classification concerns lightly.

 Even if these lawsuits occurred in a different country or state, employers should heed their warnings.
 Laws can change quickly, and employers found to be in violation cannot continue to operate outside the law once the rules change.